Home » Price Action Trading Guide

 Doji Candles

-These candles appear on the price chart, whenever a particular trading instrument has virtually identical open and close prices.
-As a result, the doji candle has a considerably smaller body compared to the regular candles.
-Doji candles provide useful information to traders, since they help them to determine if a given trend is losing momentum and when it may reverse its direction.
-This way, traders will be able to enter and ride a market trend when it commences or exit one before it ends.
+These candles appear on the price chart, when the open and close prices of a particular trading instrument are virtually identical.
+As a result, the doji candle has a considerably smaller body compared to regular candles.
+Doji candles provide useful information since they enable traders to determine whether trends are losing momentum and identify potential reversals in price direction.
+This allows traders to enter and ride a market trend when it commences or exit the market before it ends.
 Setups based on doji candles tend to offer reliable signals only within trending markets.

 There are 4 different types of doji candles – star doji, long-legged doji, dragonfly doji and gravestone doji.

-The star doji candle has short upper and lower wicks and they may appear to be of nearly identical length.
-This doji candle forms, when the opening and closing prices are one and the same, while the price range has been tight.
+The star doji candle has short upper and lower wicks that appear of nearly identical length.
+This doji candle forms when the opening and closing prices are the same, while the price range has been narrow.
 The star doji indicates indecision among market participants during the respective period.

 Star Doji